-Start by verifying the installation on your PC of the latest Arduino IDE and place the Arduino LMIC library in the corresponding folder.
+Start by verifying the installation on your PC of the latest Arduino IDE.
+Drop the Arduino LMIC library in the corresponding folder.
+These tools are provided at the beginning of the challenge.

-- Give the characteristics of the Arduino you are using: number of pins, type of pins, memory sizes, etc. - Give the main characteristics of the LoRa shield from Dragino (www.dragino.com). - What type of Antenna are you using?
+- Give the characteristics of the Arduino you are using: model, number of pins, type of pins, memory sizes, etc. - Give the main characteristics of the LoRa shield from Dragino (www.dragino.com). - What type of Antenna are you using?
 Explain the corresponding characteristics.